kubevirt/project-infra/github/ci/services/ci-search/README.md

 ## Tests

-Can be tested locally using [kind] and [bazelisk], from the root of project-infra:
+Can be tested locally using [kind] and [go], from the root of project-infra:

 ```bash
 $ kind create cluster